hmcts/befta-fw/README.md

 definition files, those uploads would all point at the same Definition Store import job, so BEFTA rejects that configuration before uploading.

 After BEFTA sends `/import`, it waits for the initial response.
 A `201` response succeeds immediately.
-A `4xx` response, including `409`, fails immediately because retrying a client-side error will not help.
+Non-retryable `4xx` responses, including `409`, fail immediately because retrying a client-side error will not help. `408`, `425`, and `429` are treated as retryable.

-If `/import` returns `5xx` or throws an exception, BEFTA calls `GET /import-jobs/{id}` using the same UUID and polls until Definition Store reports `COMPLETED`, `FAILED`, or `EXPIRED`, or until the configured poll limit is reached.
+If `/import` returns `5xx`, returns a retryable `4xx`, or throws a retryable exception, BEFTA calls `GET /import-jobs/{id}` using the same UUID and polls until Definition Store reports `COMPLETED`, `FAILED`, or `EXPIRED`, or until the configured poll limit is reached.
 Set `BEFTA_DEFINITION_IMPORT_JOB_POLL_MAX_ATTEMPTS` to `0` or a negative number to poll without an attempt limit. `COMPLETED` is treated as success.
-`FAILED`, `EXPIRED`, and non-`404` `4xx` import-job responses are treated as failures.
+`FAILED`, `EXPIRED`, and non-`404` client errors other than `408`, `425`, and `429` are treated as failures.
 BEFTA does not post the multipart file again after the initial `/import` call; it keeps polling even if the import-job endpoint temporarily returns `404`, another retryable HTTP status, or a transient polling exception.

+If the configured poll limit is reached, BEFTA throws an `ImportException` with HTTP status code `-1` because Definition Store did not return a terminal HTTP status for that failure.
+Subclasses overriding `getDefinitionImportJobPollMaxAttempts()` still control the poll limit; the environment variable is used by the default implementation.

 For a Jenkins pipeline that runs one definition upload, generate a UUID for that one command and pass it as an environment variable: